Originally Posted by Erin Dabbs from Physician Focused on Apr 2, 2019

 1. Upfront Compensation

-Relocation Reimbursement – This is a reimbursement for moving expenses.
+This is a reimbursement for moving expenses – which can be very high.
 The amount typically varies by how far you are moving.
 A general rule of thumb is to expect $5,000 in state, $10,000 between states, or $15,000 for a cross-country move.

-Student Loan Forgiveness – Loan forgiveness is a part of some offers, but relatively uncommon.
+Loan forgiveness is a part of some offers, but relatively uncommon.
 Nevertheless it is important to know it exists as a form of compensation.
 It is a loan agreement that varies in every circumstance.
-It can be similar to a sign on bonus in that you receive a lump sum of money towards your student debt after signing your contract.
+Therefore, it can be similar to a sign on bonus in that you receive a lump sum of money towards your student debt after signing your contract.
 It can also be similar to a retention bonus in that you receive several lumps sums over several years if you continue employment.

 2. Productivity Bonuses or Incentive Plans